 Essential Ingredients for Flavorful BBQ Sausage & Bean Salad

 With just a handful of common yet high-quality ingredients, you can create a gourmet-tasting salad full of texture and bold flavors.
-Each component plays a crucial role in balancing richness, freshness, and smokiness.
+Each component plays a important role in balancing richness, freshness, and smokiness.

 - Smoked or Grilled Sausage - Provides rich, smoky seasoning and hearty protein to anchor the salad.